stedy/caldecott_classifier/README.md

 build a matrix of likely colors based on pre-trained color data

-3 - `classify_covers.py` - Uses the [colorgram](https://github.com/obskyr/colorgram.py) python module to extract color profiles from each cover image and classify each book covers based on the model built in the prior step.
+3 - `classify_covers.py` - Uses the [colorgram](https://github.com/obskyr/colorgram.py) python module to extract color profiles from each cover image and classify each book cover using the model built in the prior step.

 4 - `make_figure.py` - Uses [Seaborn](https://seaborn.pydata.org/) to
-create the following figure of book colors by year:
+create the following figure of book color distributions by year:

 ![image](https://user-images.githubusercontent.com/345365/197376047-2d997cc7-32a7-4a34-b561-4ee878ba1aae.png)